-The Circles initiative will be available to the community for a minimum of three years and is composed of 2 programs (Bridges Out of Poverty and Getting Ahead), whose successful participants feed into the Circles initiative.
+The Circles initiative will be available to the community for a minimum of three years and is composed of two programs (Bridges Out of Poverty and Getting Ahead), whose successful participants feed into the Circles initiative.

 The Simcoe County District School Board in partnership with the County of Simcoe is committed to engaging and supporting willing members of Simcoe County to participate in the Circles Canada initiative and will be offering continuous Bridges Out of Poverty and Getting Ahead sessions throughout the entire project to make sure that the Circles initiative is able to thrive.

-Evaluation of the Simcoe County Circles Initiative
+Evaluation of the Simcoe County Circles initiative

 What people are saying about Circles